-On the 14th of October in New York, The Fletcher Sinclair Mansion held an extremely unique auction, the centerpiece of which was the fourth largest piece of the Moon ever made available to the public.
-As Daryl Pitt said “All in all, a great day for extraterrestrial real estate.”
+On the 14th of October in New York, The Fletcher Sinclair Mansion held a unique auction, the centerpiece of the fourth largest piece of the Moon ever made available to the public.
+As Daryl Pitt said, “All in all, a great day for extraterrestrial real estate.”

-Other than this rare piece of the moon that sold for a whopping $330,000, there was also a Gibeon meteorite, a large piece of the Canyon Diablo meteorite and a piece of the Peeksill Fireball meteorite.
+Other than this rare piece of the moon that sold for a whopping $330,000, there was also a Gibeon meteorite, a large piece of the Canyon Diablo meteorite, and a piece of the Peekskill Fireball meteorite.

 [Fineart – 1 and 2]